pfloos/QuAcK/README.md

 QuAcK 💩 % python PyDuck.py -x water -b cc-pvdz
 ```

-QuAcK runs calculations in its own directory which is quite unusual but it can be easily modified to run calculations elsewhere.
+QuAcK runs calculations in the `QUACK_ROOT` directory which is quite unusual but it can be easily modified to run calculations elsewhere.
 You just have to make sure that QuAcK reads/writes the integrals and molecular information at the right spot.

 <img src="https://lcpq.github.io/PTEROSOR/img/ERC.png" width="200" />